 A downloadable game for Windows, macOS, and Linux

-Underhero is a 2D side-scroller RPG adventure game with timing-based combat.
+Underhero is a 2D side-scroller RPG adventure game with turn-based combat… without the turns!
+Precisely timed actions are your most powerful weapons.
 It tells an intriguing and mysterious story, full of silly characters brimming with personality, quirky dialogue, and lots of weird humor.

 - A story shrouded in mystery, with many twists and turns…